U.S. Economic Development Administration Invests Nearly $774,000 to Create New Employment Opportunities in West Virginia Coal Community

 The Economic Development Administration marks 50 years of public service, leading the federal economic development agenda by promoting competitiveness and preparing the nation’s regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.

-ABU is confident this incubator will generate excitement throughout the community and is hopeful that support for this initiative will grow and inspire those interested in rural entrepreneurship.
+AB is confident this incubator will generate excitement throughout the community and is hopeful that support for this initiative will grow and inspire those interested in rural entrepreneurship.
 Alderson Broaddus University will make more announcements regarding the Center for Rural Entrepreneurship in the next few weeks.